History of the Jews in the United States: Rise to affluence in the 20th century

 In 1983, economist Thomas Sowell of Stanford University wrote "Jewish family incomes are the highest of any large ethnic group in the US—72% above the national average."
 Sowell points out that Episcopalians have also experienced similar prosperity—as a group—as Jews, but it is the "social and economic distance covered in a relatively short time" that makes the Jewish experience in America unique.

-Gerald Krefetz discusses the prosperity that Jews earned in the United States following their emigration from Europe in the 19th and 20th centuries, and he attributes their success to their familiarity with "trading and exchanging, commerce, city living, property rights, ... and accumulation of funds for future investment."
+Gerald Krefetz discusses the prosperity that Jews earned in the United States following their emigration from Europe in the 19th and 20th centuries, and he attributes their success to their familiarity with "trading and exchanging, commerce, city living, property rights... and accumulation of funds for future investment."

 Historian Edward S. Shapiro cites a Forbes magazine survey from the 1980s, which showed that, of the 400 richest Americans, over 100 were Jewish, which was nine times greater than would be expected based on the overall population.
 Shapiro also estimates that over 30% of American billionaires are Jewish, and he cites a 1986 issue of Financial World that listed the top 100 money makers in 1985, and "half the people mentioned" were Jewish, including George Soros, Asher Edelman, Michael Milken, and Ivan Boesky.

-Very few Jewish lawyers were hired by White Anglo-Saxon Protestant ("WASP") upscale, white-shoe law firms, but they started their own.
-The WASP dominance in law ended when a number of major Jewish law firms attained elite status in dealing with top-ranked corporations.
-As late as 1950 there was not a single large Jewish law firm in New York City.
-However, by 1965 six of the 20 largest firms were Jewish; by 1980 four of the ten largest were Jewish.
+Until the mid-1960s, very few Jewish lawyers were hired by White Anglo-Saxon Protestant (WASP), white-shoe law firms, leading to the formation of Jewish-owned firms.
+WASP-led law firms typically followed a tradition of discriminatory hiring practices, leading to the development of Jewish-owned law firms in New York City.
+In 1950, there were no large Jewish law firms; by 1965, six were counted among the 20 largest firms; by 1980, four of the 10 largest law firms in New York City were Jewish-owned.

+WASP dominance in law ended when a number of major Jewish law firms attained elite status in dealing with top-ranked corporations.
 By the 1990s Jews were becoming prominent in Congress and state governments throughout the country.